elastio/contrib/ansible-deploy-infrastructure-with-elastio/README.md

 Select AWS Service and select EC2 from the Common use cases.

 Filter the policies you wish to assign to the role.
-Elastio comes with 6 policies.
+Elastio comes with several pre-defined IAM policies, all starting with the prefix `Elastio`.
 Assign only the policies required to perform your operation to your role.
 See [Elastio Policies](https://docs.elastio.com/src/getting-started/elastio-policies.html) for more details.

 Give the role a name and click create role.